 Public key authentication with Java over SSH

-This article shows how to securely connect (i.e. establish ssh connection) to the remote host from java application.
-Also, configuration details for enabling public key authentication and protecting ssh keys will be provided.
+This article demonstrates how to securely connect to a remote host from a Java application by establishing an SSH connection.
+It also covers configuration details for enabling public key authentication and securing SSH keys.

-Public key authentication enables users to establish an SSH connection without providing (i.e. typing in) explicit password.
-The immediate benefit is that the password is not transferred over the network, thus preventing the possibility of the password being compromised.
+Public key authentication allows users to establish an SSH connection without typing in a password.
+The key advantage is that the password is never transmitted over the network, reducing the risk of compromise.

-The private key should be stored in the ssh keychain and protected with the encryption passphrase.
+For security, the private key should be stored in the SSH keychain and protected with an encryption passphrase.

 Generate Key Pair

-The first step is to generate a private/public key on the server where your java application will be running.
+The first step is to generate a private/public key pair on the server where your Java application will run.

-Private/public key pair can be generated by executing the following command:
+You can generate the key pair by executing the following command:

 ssh-keygen -t rsa